What we know about victims of Texas outlet mall shooting

 Elio Cumana-Rivas

-Elio Cumana-Rivas was the eighth victim identified by the Texas Department of Public Safety on Monday evening.
+Elio Cumana-Rivas, 32, was the eighth victim identified by the Texas Department of Public Safety on Monday evening.

 No further details about him have been released yet.